ocavue/astrobook/packages/astrobook/README.md

 ### Decorators

-Decorators are functions that return a given component.
+Decorators are objects that have a property for the component and the props that will be passed to it on render.
 This component must have a _slot_ for children to be rendered.
 Currently, decorators only support styling changes and are not able to change a component's context or any client-side behaviors.
 Any decorators are rendered into HTML by Astro and sent to the client.

 See this Preact example: